codinglead/codinglead.github.io/_posts/2019-07-03-rest-operator-in-js.md

   });
 }

-console.log(addAllNumbers(1, 2, 3, 4, 5)); //15
+console.log(addAllNumbers(1, 2, 3, 4, 5)); // 15
 ```

 ## Conclusion

-Some might argure that the rest operator is not as useful as the spread operator, but it provides a simple way to turn arguments into an array.
+Some might argure that the rest operator is not as useful as the spread operator, but it provides a nice way to turn arguments of a function into an array.